-A small, charming, and innovative publishing house, Microcosm Publishing empowers readers to make positive changes in their lives and in the world around them.
-Microcosm emphasizes skill-building, showing hidden histories, and fostering creativity through challenging conventional publishing wisdom with books and bookettes about DIY skills, food, gender, self-care, social justice, and art.
-The then-distro and record label was started by Joe Biel in his bedroom in 1996 and is now based in Portland, OR.
+A small, charming, and innovative publishing house and distributor, Microcosm Publishing empowers readers to make positive changes in their lives and in the world around them.
+Microcosm emphasizes skill-building, showing hidden histories, and fostering creativity through challenging conventional publishing wisdom with books and bookettes about DIY skills, food, bicycling, gender, self-care, and social justice.
+The then-distro and record label was started by Joe Biel in his bedroom in 1996 and is now the oldest commercial publisher in Portland, OR.
 Microcosm constantly strives to be recognized for our spirit, creativity, and value.
-Our books are printed in the U.S. and we are moving towards all production using post-consumer papers, with vegan inks and bindings.
-Over 50% of the books we publish are by women, compared to only 25-35% of published authors overall.
+Our books are printed in the U.S. on post-consumer papers while we double the industry standard in our number of women authors.

 Microcosm has lived in milk crates, in closets, in a mud room, in a windowless basement, in a church, and under a desk at a major credit card company.
 We've brought our brightly colored books to infoshops, zine fests, media summits, bicycle conferences, parks, street corners, house shows, dirty bars, allnight coffeeshops, art museums, and every corner of the mainstream where we can clear away a little space to set up shop.
 We set out to save ourselves from not caring, but out there in the margins we've found communities worth always doing it better for.
 Now we have contracts instead of handshakes, a warehouse instead of a fanny pack full of zines.
 We have a staff, we have relationships in the industry that send our books to places we wouldn't have dreamed we could walk into ourselves.
 We're not as drunk or dirty as we used to be.
 But still, at heart, we've got this milk crate strapped to the back of a bike and we're riding wildly across town to hand you the book that might just be the one that saves your life.